activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 Even in this mode, SQLite needs to make sure that, outcome of concurrent transactions seem as if they're executed in serial order, to clients.

-Here's a [talk](https://youtu.be/5ZjhNTM8XU8?t=825) by [Martin Kleppmann](https://martin.kleppmann.com/) which covers issues that can come up with concurrent transactions in the absence of serializable isolation.
+To know more about issues that can come up with concurrent transactions in the absence of serializable isolation, please have a look at this [talk](https://youtu.be/5ZjhNTM8XU8?t=825) by [Martin Kleppmann](https://martin.kleppmann.com/).

 Let's look at how isolation is implemented for concurrent ops in `DEFERRED` transaction.

 ## Atomic commit

-SQLite uses a journal for implementing [atomic commit & rollback](https://www.sqlite.org/atomiccommit.html), which ensures that if the application crashes in between a transaction, the database can get back to its previous state.
-We'll look at the two[^5] journaling modes it supports, [Rollback](https://www.sqlite.org/lockingv3.html#rollback) and [WAL](https://www.sqlite.org/wal.html).
-The algorithm to implement isolation differs for both of these journal modes.
+SQLite uses a journal or log for implementing [atomic commit & rollback](https://www.sqlite.org/atomiccommit.html), which ensures that if a transaction is interrupted due to crash or power failure, the database can get back to its previous state.
+We'll look at the two[^5] [journaling modes](https://www.sqlite.org/pragma.html#pragma_journal_mode) SQLite supports, [Rollback journal](https://www.sqlite.org/lockingv3.html#rollback) and [WAL](https://www.sqlite.org/wal.html).
+Both modes implement isolation differently.

 ## Rollback journal and 2PL

 In this mode, locks are used to implement isolation.
 Locks are coarse-grained and apply to the entire database.
+Locks permit simultaneous readers to co-exist, but writers block readers and other writers.

 <div><img src="/public/images/locks.svg"></div>